unixorn/awesome-zsh-plugins/README.md

 - [crayon-syntax](https://github.com/gsemet/crayon-syntax-zsh) - ZSH syntax highlighting for the Crayon Plugin for Wordpress.
 - [cros-auto-notify](https://github.com/D3STY/cros-auto-notify-zsh) - Automatically sends out a notification when a long running task has completed.
 Works with macOS and linux (if `hterm-notify` is installed).
 - [crystal](https://github.com/veelenga/crystal-zsh) - A plugin for [Crystal](https://github.com/crystal-lang/crystal).
+- [ctrl-z](https://github.com/Zile995/zsh-ctrl-z) - Enhances the default CTRL+Z behavior using [fzf](https://github.com/junegunn/fzf).
+It allows you to visually browse, resume, or terminate suspended background jobs directly from your terminal prompt.
 - [cvideo](https://github.com/aubreypwd/zsh-plugin-cvideo) - Quickly compress video with `ffmpeg`.
 - [cwebp](https://github.com/adi-li/zsh-cwebpb) - Converts common image formats (JPG, PNG, GIF, BMP, TIFF) to WebP format using Google's `cwebp` tool in batch mode.
-- [cycle-fav-dirs](https://github.com/cibinmathew/cycle-fav-dirs) - A plugin to cycle through your favourite directories.
+- [cycle-fav-dirs](https://github.com/cibinmathew/cycle-fav-dirs) - Cycles through your favourite directories.
 - [cycle-jobs](https://github.com/aemonge/zsh-cycle-jobs) - The ZSH Cycle Jobs Plugin is a simple yet powerful tool that enhances your terminal workflow by allowing you to cycle through background jobs using a single keyboard shortcut.
 This plugin is particularly useful for developers and system administrators who frequently work with multiple background processes.
 - [czhttpd](https://github.com/jsks/czhttpd) - A simple http server written in 99.9% pure ZSH.
 - [databricks](https://github.com/SlavaYakovenko/zsh-databricks) - Enhanced Databricks CLI integration for Zsh with convenient aliases and profile management.